-— The set has a maximum range of 2n for at least one n, where 1 ≤ n ≤ 46.
+— The set has a maximum range of 2n for at least one n, where 1 ≤ n ≤ 8.

-— Members of the set have the same 48-n bits (BSSID[0:(47-n)]) in their BSSIDs.

 — All BSSIDs within the multiple BSSID set are assigned in a way that they are not available as MAC addresses for STAs using a different operating class, channel or antenna connector.